Hermitian Functional Representation of Free L\'evy Processes: The dynamics of the eigenvalues and the measure valued processes

 \section{The dynamics of the eigenvalues and the measure valued processes}

-In this section we establish several results that are needed later on for the sequence of semimartingales corresponding to the eigenvalues and the spectral measure valued processes of the ensemble of the Hermitian L\'{e}vy process $\left\{ X_{t}^{(n)}:t\geq0\right\} _{n\geq1}$ defined in the last section.
-Throughout this section and in the rest of the paper we will use the following notation
+In this section we establish some results needed later on for the sequence of semimartingales corresponding to the eigenvalues and the spectral measure valued processes of the ensemble of the Hermitian L\'{e}vy processes $\left \{ X_{t}^{(n)}:t\geq0\right \} _{n\geq1}$ defined in Section 3.